mistidevs/alx-system_engineering-devops/0x19-postmortem/README.md

 `sudo sed -i "s/.phpp/.php/" /var/www/html/wp-settings.php`

-The sed command does in-place editing of every occurence of .phpp to .php.
-The command is:

-`sudo sed -i "s/.phpp/.php/" /var/www/html/wp-settings.php`

 ## Corrective and Preventive Measures
 To ensure that this error does not happen in the future- or that it will happen with less frequency- the developer team will ensure they are well rested and always proofread each other's work.
 Moreover, after deploying to production automated tests will be deployed for a period of 15 minutes to ensure the deployment is stable and error free.
 Nonetheless, to err is human.
 Notwithstanding, the team will perfect the art of seldom erring.